alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

 Google's new SoC is focused mostly on AI, and they claim it was 4 years into production.
 As I mentioned in the [Camera](#cameras) section, their new TPU (Tensor Processing Unit) module is capable of unblurring faces on videos with a lot of motion, but that's just one of the new AI features.
 In addition, this new SoC can apply AI and computational photography to video, such as automatically adjusting HDR and the white balance of a video.

-It can also use the TPU module to provide better, instantaneos captioning to media being played on the phone, it can let you edit text while using text-to-speech and much, much more.
+It can also use the TPU module to provide better, instantaneous captioning to media being played on the phone, it can let you edit text while using text-to-speech and much, much more.

 It is unclear yet how the actual performance of the chip is, so this remains unknown at the time of writing.